 Years later, someone would explain to me that I’d gotten it wrong.
 The Colour Out of Space is really about an alien who falls to earth and lives in a well in the water, then it goes back, but leaves a piece of itself behind.

-I thought, “you damned idiot.”
 I didn’t say it to his face because I’m polite, for now.
 Maybe someday I’ll stop.
+It would be a relief not to be polite.

 It’s about the family, and it’s about the land, and the strange decay.
 It’s the cancer, mindless, motiveless, without identity or form, that consumes from the inside, that twists.
 The alien doesn’t matter, it’s just a prop.
 The story is about entropy, it’s about something from outside coming in, so subtly we barely know it, and changing, eating away.